 The Company's lessee arrangements consist of non-cancelable operating leases for office space.
 In accordance with ASC 842, the Company recognizes right-of-use assets and lease liabilities, which are recognized based on the present value of the remaining lease payments, discounted using the Company's incremental borrowing rates.
+The Company elected to account for the lease and non-lease components as a single lease component.
 The Company has sublease arrangements for portions of the space and lease term.
-At September 30, 2023 the amounts related to leases on the Consolidated Statement of Financial Condition are as follows:
+At September 30, 2024 the amounts related to leases on the Consolidated Statement of Financial Condition are as follows:

-Amount

-Other assets - ROU assets \$ 24,402

-Other liabilities and accrued expenses - Lease liabilities 24,367
+Amount Other assets - ROU assets Other liabilities and accrued expenses - Lease liabilities \$ 16,485 18,629 Weighted average: 10,025 Remaining lease terms, in years Discount rate 6.81 3.19%

-Weighted average:

-Remaining lease terms, in years 6.99

-Discount rate 3.00%